 b) Approach the professor about doing it as a tutorial as well as a classroom experience.
 If one professor is unable to do it, another from one of your other classes usually will.

-c) Complete this application with your professor.
+c) Complete this application with your professor by the deadline (the deadline is the third Friday of classes each semester).
 This application requires a description of the project and dates for the meeting times.

 d) At the conclusion of the term, remind the professor to write the narrative assessment so that it becomes part of your file and the professor may receive the stipend.

 If you have additional questions about Honors Tutorials, please see this guide on the Honors blog.